freenas/freenas-docs/userguide/services.rst

 #ifdef freenas
-It is **not recommended** to connect to SMB shares as the root account or add the root user in the SMB user database is not recommended.
+It is **not recommended** to connect to SMB shares as the root account or add the root user in the SMB user database.

 Samba is single threaded, so CPU speed makes a big difference in SMB performance.
 A typical 2.5Ghz Intel quad core or greater should be